CLI options

 You can tell FSCrawler that it must restart from the beginning by using --restart option:

-bin/fscrawler job_name --restart
+bin/fscrawler --restart

 Rest